PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 If the issue is not reproduced: **It’s a regression!** Test all the latest patch versions of the current minor version (e.g. 1760, 1761, 1762...) to find out in which version the issue has been introduced.
 If motivated, look for the PR in question.
 Then the issue follows the normal course: go to the next step.
 In addition, it has to be posted on `#qa-core` channel (Corp Slack) and `#dev-core` (Public Slack).
 The Project must then be labeled by selecting the **label corresponding to the version in which the regression was detected.**

----
+{{% notice note %}}
-> Regressions for the **last minor or major stable version** must be placed in the Maxi Kanban, in the first column.
+Regressions for the **last minor or major stable version** must be placed in the Maxi Kanban, in the first column.

----
+Regression for the **develop branch** must be placed in the Kanban of the corresponding next minor or major version.
-> Regression for the **develop branch** must be placed in the Kanban of the corresponding next minor or major version.
+{{% /notice %}}

 #### Labelling